 In 2018, FlixMobility became the first company in the world to test E-Buses on long-distance bus routes.
 Currently, these all electric connections are in a pilot phase with two buses traveling between Paris and Amiens, France, and a third bus operating between Hessen and Baden-Württemberg, Germany.
 FlixBus E-Buses are battery-operated and rely on lithium iron phosphate technology.

-With the investment into E-Bus additions to our FlixBus fleet, FlixMobility is supporting a turning point in mobility and a future of travel that is less-reliant on fossil fuels.
+With the investment into E-Bus, FlixMobility is supporting a turning point in mobility and a future of travel that is less reliant on fossil fuels.
 We look forward to making FlixBus even greener in the years to come.